mmoaay/Bamboots/README.md

    - `MBWarnable`: Warn protocol.
 Conforming to this protocol to show warning messages that occur from the request.
    - `MBInformable`: Inform protocol.
 Conforming to this protocol to show specified message when request done successfully
  - `MBErrorable`: Error protocol.
 It defines the key things that an error should have.
-   - `MBServerErrorable`: Error protocol for the server.
+   - `MBServiceErrorable`: Error protocol for the server.
 Conforming to this protocol to serialize error from the server.

 ## Features